Is IoT a Reason To Learn C?

 Computers (and machines in general) were created to make the life of humans easier.
 Imho, a real programmer also remembers that fact.

+When I first got serious about computing, 2 decades gone, the common wisdom was that we had not choice but to keep on using the old (mostly very insecure) software

+Buffer overflows can be very useful constructs when you handle them very carefully and properly.
+They can be used as the GOTO for very limited microprocessor's code.

-Learn C for advanced security, not for basics (Score:2)
+Learn C for advanced security, not for basics (Score:4, Interesting)

 Career network security programmer here.